jointpoints/tms-nets/tests/README.md

 *Brief*: This test validates the definition of (t, m, s)-net for the generated set of points.

 Validation of definition is performed by calculation of points within each elementary interval.
-Counters of points occupy the least possible amount of memory using the bitwise packaging.
+Counters of points occupy the least possible amount of memory due to bitwise packaging.

 *Returns*: